Naomi Preizler: Career

 Preizler has also gained recognition as an artist.
 She studied at the New York Academy of Art and Art Students League of New York.
 She usually draws while queuing for fashion castings and fittings, inspired by the clothes and the models.
 Inspired by Expressionists like Gustav Klimt and Oskar Kokoschka, Preizler usually draws women, "reflective faces" and self-portraits.
 Some of her sketches are developed into paintings using gaudy colors and exaggerated features.
 Jean Paul Gaultier owns a watercolor she made of him and Beth Ditto at the finale of his spring/summer 2011 show.
 The Argentine brand AY Not Dead launched a collection of shirts with drawings by Preizler, which are tributes to Niki de Saint Phalle who focused on the curves of the female body.
 She has also collaborated with Vogue Italia and Harvey Nichols on an illustration project for its spring/summer 2012 collection.

 Personal life

-Preizler was raised in an artistic family, her father being an architect and sometimes oil painter, and her grandmother a sculptress.
+Preizler was raised in an artistic family, her father being an architect and sometimes oil painter, and her grandmother a sculptor.
 Preizler resides in Brooklyn, New York and Buenos Aires.

 Preizler is of German descent.
 She is also Jewish.
 Her grandparents were Jewish immigrants who went to Argentina fleeing from Nazism.
 In the romantic novel festival Romántica Buenos Aires, she paid homage to them through a performance in which she read their love letters, shared apple cake that she cooked with her grandmother's recipe, and wore a dress that belonged to her.